I Dont Know How but They Found Me: Touring and 1981 Extended Play (2017–2020)

 The duo teased the release of their first song "Modern Day Cain" one day prior with a post on their Instagram account.
-On August 18, 2017 the full song was self-released on iTunes and Spotify and followed up with a music video on the same day.
+On August 18, 2017, the full song was self-released on iTunes and Spotify, and followed up with a music video on the same day.
 The single reached number 8 of the Top 10 Alternative Music Charts on iTunes on the day of release.
 The duo's second single "Choke" was released on October 26, 2017.
 It was again self-published and accompanied by a lyric video.
 The single peaked at number 7 of the iTunes Top 100 Alternative Music Charts.
-The band went on a few short tours between July and December 2017, playing shows in Utah, California and neighboring states, as well as one show in New York.
+The band went on a few short tours between July and December 2017, playing shows in Utah, California, and other neighboring states, as well as one show in New York.
 They also performed as the opening act for The Aquabats and Dashboard Confessional.
-On March 14, 2018 they released the song "Nobody Likes The Opening Band" as a free download on their website accompanied with a music video.
+On March 14, 2018, they released the song "Nobody Likes The Opening Band" as a free download on their website accompanied with a music video.
 On March 28, it was announced that the band would perform at the Reading and Leeds Festivals.

 On August 24, the duo re-released "Choke" alongside a new song titled "Do It All The Time" as a double A-side single via Fearless Records.
 In October, the duo announced their debut EP titled 1981 Extended Play, with a release date of November 9.
 Later that month, they released a single from the EP titled "Bleed Magic".
 Upon its release, the EP topped the US Billboard Heatseekers chart.
-In March, 2019, the duo announced "Night Heat", a headlining tour consisting of 17 stops across North America as well as music festivals from April 28th to May 18th with the band Superet supporting headlining dates.
+In March, 2019, the duo announced "Night Heat", a headlining tour consisting of 17 stops across North America as well as music festivals from April 28 to May 18 with the band Superet supporting headlining dates.

 On April 26, 2019, the duo released the single "Choke (Acoustic)" which features a cabaret style version of their hit single.
 The band also released a Christmas EP titled Christmas Drag on November 15, 2019, which includes a cover of "Merry Christmas Everybody".
 This was followed by three music videos, one for each song on the EP.